How to Become a State Trooper

 Include all past employers and be truthful when listing the reason for leaving any previous jobs.
 Also, be sure to answer any application questions about citizenship status or registering for selective service.

-Take the Basic Abilities Test
+Basic Abilities Test

 After the application, you'll likely be required to take a basic abilities test to determine your capacity to do the job and measure your likelihood of success in the academy.
 The purpose of the test is to make sure you have the critical thinking and comprehension skills necessary to work in law enforcement.